 We gathered some data specially for those with Yale SOM in their sights:

 Yale SOM, part of the Ivy League Yale University, is located in New Haven, Connecticut.
 New Haven has warm and humid summers and cold winters with moderate snowfall, and the temperature ranges from -5 to 38 degrees Celsius.
 The city has numerous parks and arts centers, and is a foodie’s delight, with many restaurants offering cuisines, including Indian.

 The campus of Yale University, New Haven’s largest tax-payer and employer, is dotted with historical buildings, including museums.

 SOM is situated in the northern part of the university, in a new 225,000-sq-ft building complex, Edward P. Evans Hall, named after Evans as thanksgiving to this leading owner and breeder of thoroughbred racehorses, an alumnus who donated $50 million to the school.

 The SOM website reports that the US News & World Report has ranked the school eighth in the US (March 2016); FT ninth in the US and 18th globally (January 2016); Bloomberg Businessweek 11th in the US (October 2015); Forbes 11th in the US (September 2015); and The Economist 13th in the US and 19th globally (October 2015).
+In 2018, FT ranked it 15th globally.
 These ranking organizations used different criteria.

-The SOM faculty includes professors from all over the world, including India, teaching subjects as diverse as management, economics, accounting, finance, marketing, organizational behavior, and political science, and is headed by Edward A. Snyder, who is the Indra K. Nooyi Dean and William S. Beinecke Professor of Economics and Management.
+The SOM faculty includes professors from all over the world, including India, teaching subjects as diverse as management, economics, accounting, finance, marketing, organizational behavior, and political science.

 SOM offers a two-year MBA program, an MBA for Executives program, a Master of Advanced Management program, and doctoral and joint degree programs.